Bank of Japan may seek to ease bond market jitters, policy seen on hold

 The central bank may front-load bond purchases or offer funds via market operations more frequently if bond market turbulence persists, which are technical steps that can be taken by its bureaucrats without approval by the nine-member board.

-It is expected to hold off on easing policy through further increases in asset purchases, having already pledged in April to double its bond holdings in two years to expand the supply of money at an annual pace of 60 trillion ($583 billion) to 70 trillion yen.
+It is expected to hold off on easing policy through further increases in asset purchases, having already pledged in April to double its bond holdings in two years to expand the supply of money at an annual pace of 60 trillion (384 billion pounds) to 70 trillion yen.

-The monetary policy decision is expected 1130-0100 ET.
-BOJ Governor Haruhiko Kuroda will hold a press conference from 0630 GMT with his comments expected to come out any time after 0315 ET.
+The monetary policy decision is expected 4:30 a.m.-6 a.m.
+British time.
+BOJ Governor Haruhiko Kuroda will hold a press conference from 7:30 a.m.
+British time with his comments expected to come out any time after 8:15 a.m.
+British time.

 A recent bond selloff, which sent the 10-year yield to a one-year high of 0.92 percent last week, has highlighted the dilemma the central bank faces as it attempts to generate inflation in a country mired in price falls for 15 years.